 VIII.
 Process for Changing Policy and Internal Governance Structure

-Recognition that this document is dynamic and will necessarily undergo change as the FLR program develops.
+This document is dynamic and will necessarily undergo change as the Folklore and Public Culture program develops.
 Changes in policy/structure may be suggested by Director or core faculty, with input from ALL faculty as needed.